Lyda Conley: Later life

 With the land protected, Conley acted as a guardian over the property, extending her care to its birds and squirrels.
 She often walked from her home at 1816 North Third Street to carry water and nuts to them.
 The federal government had agreed to keep the cemetery "improved" by entering into a 1918 contract with Kansas City to forever maintain, protect and provide lighting and police protection to the cemetery.
-In February 1916 she was reported to been handling an appeal of a Bannock Indian named Luther Bearskin who was serving a sentence for being involved in the shooting of a man and woman eight years before.
+In February 1916 she was reported to be handling an appeal of a Bannock Indian named Luther Bearskin who was serving a sentence for being involved in the shooting of a man and woman eight years before.

 In June 1937, Conley chased some people from the cemetery.
 She was charged by the police with disturbance.
 A young judge gave her choice of a $10 fine for disturbing the peace or a 10-day jail sentence.
 Proudly, Conley served the sentence.
 A newspaper item of June 16, 1937, headed "Miss Lyda Conley Leaves Jail", was the last article about her until the notice of her death in 1946.

 Eliza "Lyda" Conley's grave in Huron Indian Cemetery, along with that of her sister Helena "Lena" Conley.

 Conley died on May 28, 1946, and was buried near other family members three days later in the cemetery she had fought so hard to protect.
 Lyda's good friend, Wilma Kollman, stated that the evening before she died, Lyda was coming home from the library when a man jumped from the bushes, whacked her on the head with a brick, and stole her purse, which contained only 20 cents.
 Lyda died within 24 hours.